 • Bloating

 Although these symptoms generally seem mild, they should not be disregarded.
 Ignoring these symptoms can make the problem worse and cause more issues.
+Also Explore “No symptoms after embryo transfer is that normal,”.

 Contact your doctor right away if your stomach feels bloated or if you experience sudden abdominal pain.